 Fourteen clinic hours per week.
 Student interns are assigned to patient care at Ketchum Health.
 Emphasis is placed on optometric examination skills and the utilization of problem-oriented records in all services.
 Demonstrations of differential diagnostic treatment and management techniques in ocular disease and special testing methods are provided.
-Diagnostic and therapeutic pharmaceutical agents are utilized in all clinical services under the direct supervision of licensed optometric faculty and/or board-certified ophthalmologists.
-Completion of a certified course in cardiopulmonary resuscitation is required during this quarter.
+Diagnostic and therapeutic pharmaceutical agents are utilized in all clinical services under the direct supervision of licensed optometric faculty and/or board-certified optometric faculty and/or board-certified optometric.